 What About During Pregnancy?
 Is There Anything I Can Do Before Baby is Born to Reduce the Risk of Peanut Allergy?

 Good news to my fellow pregnant mommas-to-be, your eating-the-PB-out-of-the-jar-with-a-spoon may actually be good for your babe!
 New research published in 2014 found that eating more peanuts and tree nuts during pregnancy was linked to a lower risk in peanut and tree nut allergies in their offspring.
 This is in direct opposition to older, lower-quality research that found no impact or even a higher risk of allergies in peanut-loving mommas.
 These new findings are much more aligned with the research and recommendations on early introduction of peanut products.
 So if you’re not allergic to peanuts, then feel free to whip up a big batch of my Homemade Peanut Butter Cups and face plant into them ASAP.

 So, mommas, dads and parents-to-be, I hope this article helped clear up some confusion about how to reduce the risk of peanut allergy with the new guidelines.
-Considering how healthy peanuts are for our kids, and how devastating an allergy can be, I’m sure it’s in all our best interest to make any effort we can to reduce our baby’s risk.
+Considering how healthy peanuts are for our kids, and how devastating an allergy can be, I’m sure it’s in all our best interest to make any effort we can to reduce our baby’s risk and to know the signs of peanut allergy in baby.
 If you’d like more information on early introduction, check out Food Allergy Canada’s Early Infant Feeding Guidelines FAQs.